Relationship Between Language and Culture

 How We think, speak and interact with others around us is determined by our cultural values.
 Likewise, language also impacts human thoughts.

-As mentioned earlier, the language and culture continue to evolve and so does our personality.
-As we meet people belonging to different cultures, we get to learn more and explore more and interaction with them can impact your personality as well.
+As mentioned earlier, language and culture continue to evolve and so does our personality.
+As we meet people belonging to different cultures, we get to learn more and explore more, and interaction with them can impact your personality as well.

 Want to Learn a Foreign Language?
 Learn about Culture First!